 An applaudable tribute sauce from a Chicago-based barbecue joint.

 Western Carolinas: Heavy Tomato Sauce

 Heavy tomato, or tomato and sugar sauce, starts to resemble what we know to be “classic” barbecue sauce, with its signature viscosity, spice, and sweetness, where the Carolina borders meet the Tennessee border and the slightly rounder and thicker style of Memphis barbecue has a loud enough megaphone to be influential.

-Lillie’s Q Hot Smoky Barbecue Sauce, Pack of 2 for $20.98 on Amazon
+Lillie’s Q Hot Smoky Barbecue Sauce, Pack of 2 for $20.94 from Amazon

 You know you’re starting to tilt toward Memphis when the sauce gets thick and has a kick.